omuse-geoscience/omuse/README.md

 # OMUSE #

 OMUSE stands for Oceanographic MUltipurpose Software Environment.
-It is a package to conduct numerical experiments in Oceanography and Climate Science.
+It is a package to conduct numerical experiments in oceanography and other Earth sciences.

 ### What is this repository for? ###